Edinburgh-Genome-Foundry/Minotaor/README.md

 print(minotaor.convert_dna_to_aa_pattern(bsmbi_site))
 # ['RL', '[DATRSICYNLFPHVG]V[S]', '[SPAT]S[RPLQH]', 'ET', '[MAT*RSPKLEVQGW]R[R]', '[G*R]D[DAVEG]']
 ```
 Returns a regex for each of the 6 translation frames.
+Note that the search with regex is case sensitive.

 ## Versioning